-The Target of Evaluation (TOE) is the Bundesdruckerei Document Application, Version 1.1.967.
-It is a library, which is statically linked to an application running on an Inspection System (IS), called EAC-Box.
-The TOE is used to read and update the electronic data of the German identification card ("neuer Personalausweis (nPA)") and verify the authenticity and the integrity of its data.
+The Target of Evaluation (TOE) is the Bundesdruckerei Document Application 1.2.1116.
+The Document Application is a library, which is used via a static link by an application running on an Inspection System (IS) called EAC-Module.
+The library is used to read and update the electronic data of the German identification card ("Personalausweis (PA)") and electronic resident permit ("elektronischer Aufenthaltstitel (eAT)") as well as to verify the document's authenticity and the integrity of its data.

-The TOE is applied in registration offices to allow citizens to verify that their nPA is working correctly.
-It is further possible to update the address information of the citizen, the citizen's PIN for the eID application and the community ID ("Gemeindeschlüssel").
-In addition, the eID application functionality of the nPA can be activated or deactivated.
+The TOE is applied in registration offices to allow card holders to verify that their PA or eAT is working correctly.
+It is further possible to update the address information of the card holder, the card holder's PIN for eID applications, and the community ID ("Gemeindeschlüssel").
+In addition, the eID application functionality of the PA or eAT can be activated or deactivated.

-Necessary protocols for the communication of the TOE with the electronic Machine Readable Travel Documents (eMRTD) like the nPA are described in [13] and [11].
+Necessary protocols for the communication of the TOE with the electronic Machine Readable Travel Documents (eMRTD) like the PA or eAT are described in [11] and [12].